open62541/open62541/doc/building.rst

 Building open62541
 ==================

-open62541 uses CMake to build the library and binaries.
-The library version is automatically detected using ``git describe``.
-This command returns a valid version string based on the current tag.
-If you did not directly clone the sources, but use the tar or zip package from a release, you need to manually specify the version.
-In that case use e.g. ``cmake -DOPEN62541_VERSION=v1.0.3``.

 Building the Library
 --------------------

+open62541 uses CMake to build the library and binaries.
+CMake generates a Makefile or a Visual Studio project.
+This is then used to perform the actual build.

 Building with CMake on Ubuntu or Debian
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^